franciszekruszkowski/AI-DJ/README.md

 ### Improve the Sync Function

-We plan to enhance the function that adjusts the BPM of the second track to match the first.
 This will include syncing downbeats, beats, and the grid to achieve a smoother blend between two tracks.

-### Add EQ Features

-We aim to add Equalizer (EQ) features that allow for control of the Low, Mid, and High frequencies of the tracks.
-This will enable us to cut out the bass (Lows) for specific time frames (4, 8, or 16 bars), emulating a common DJing technique.

-### Create and Train a Machine Learning Model

-Our goal is to build and train an Artificial Neural Network (ANN) that will understand how a transition is made.
-The ANN will be trained using examples of how EQ knobs were manipulated in several mixes, seeking patterns in EQ changes and patterns of musical phrases in two tracks where transitions occur.
+We aim to improve the function so that it detects the optimal bars in beats more effectively and self-corrects if minor adjustments are necessary.

 ### Add Randomness